Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Betting Trends

-- In 47 of 92 matches this season, Dallas and its opponent have combined for more than 5.5 goals.
+- In 47 games this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars have been victorious in 19 of their 26 games when they were favored on the moneyline this season (73.1%).
+- The Stars have gone 19-7 this season when listed as a moneyline favorite.

-- The Kraken have been listed as the underdog 23 times this season, and upset their opponent nine times.
+- The Kraken have been an underdog in 23 games this season, with nine upset wins (39.1%).

 Stars Player Props